shockeyt/about-me/README.md

 ## All about me

+# Desired job:
+At this time, I feel like I want to join a mid-level agency team.
+Emphasis on Front End.

 ## a)
 Before GA I was a technical specialist/project manager for live event production.
 I mainly worked in the audio and video departments setting up line arrays, rigs, video projection, etc.  Before that I was a data security tech focusing on resetting and clearing servers/networking equipment/computers of previous company info and resetting them to factory spec.